WHAT YOU SHOULD KNOW

 YOUR DECK PROJECT:

 If you have a smaller space, check our installation guidelines and local building codes for setback requirements.
-Think about using a multi-level deck to increase your outdoor space!
+Think about building a multi-level deck to increase your outdoor space!

-For larger spaced, think about creative additions and unique design elements like curves, storage benches, color inlays.
-You may also introduce fun outdoor items like built-in kitchens, or a hot tub!
+For larger spaces, think about creative additions and unique design elements like curves, storage benches, color inlays.
+You may also introduce fun outdoor items like built-in kitchens, or a hot tub.

 SUN OR SHADE